Skip to content

 up

-Launches the infrastructure for the given block/environment and it's dependencies.
+Launches the infrastructure for the given block/environment and its dependencies.

 Usage